pjeppsi/hydraX/README.md

 # hydraX-back
-Brute-force automation built in NodeJS using Hydra
+Brute-force automation backend service built in NodeJS using Hydra to launch dictionary attack.